BelayKibrewosen/requirement-analysis/README.md

-# Why is Requirement Analysis Important?
+# What is Requirement Analysis?
 Requirement Analysis is a foundational step in the Software Development Life Cycle (SDLC).
 It ensures that the final product aligns with stakeholder expectations and project goals.
 Below are three key reasons why it's critical:

 🔍 Clear Understanding of Project Scope